shahin-m-hashim/react-hybrid-form/README.md

 - Hybrid Approach: Leverage the speed and efficiency of uncontrolled forms while enjoying real-time validation of individual fields for an enhanced user experience.

-- Effortless Integration: Set up forms quickly and easily, ensuring a smooth start without hassle.
+- Simplicity and Readability: Integrate and set up forms quickly and easily, ensuring a smooth start without hassle.

-- Simplicity and Readability: Integrate forms seamlessly with a straightforward API that resembles standard HTML forms, resulting in clean, maintainable code.

 - Optimized Performance: Achieve high performance for both simple and complex forms without the overhead typically found in other libraries.